matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/14 Test Levels - Component (Unit) Testing.md

 ### Test Objects
 * Components, units or modules
-* Code and data structures
+* Code & data structures
 * Classes
 * Database Modules

 ### Typical Defects & Failures
 * Incorrect functionality (not as described in the test basis)
 * Data flow problems
-* Incorrect code and logic
+* Incorrect code & logic

 Defects are usually fixed as soon as they are found without formal defect management.